HTTPArchive/almanac.httparchive.org/src/content/en/2021/compression.md

 ## How to improve on compression

+Before thinking about how to compress content, it is often wise to reduce the content to transmit to start with.
+One way of achieving this is to use so-called "minimizers", e.g. <a hreflang="en" href="https://github.com/kangax/html-minifier">HTMLMinifier</a>, <a hreflang="en" href="https://github.com/ben-eb/cssnano">CSSNano</a>, or <a hreflang="en" href="https://github.com/mishoo/UglifyJS2">UglifyJS</a>.

-To improve compression of your site, a first step is to ensure compression is enabled.
+After having the minimal form of the content you want to transmit, the next step is to ensure compression is enabled.
 You can verify it is enabled as highlighted in the previous section, and configure your web server if needed.

 When using only Gzip compression (also known as Deflate or Zlib), you can add support for Brotli.
 Brotli compresses to <a hreflang="en" href="https://quixdb.github.io/squash-benchmark/">smaller files at the same speed</a>, decompresses at the same speed, and is widely supported: <a hreflang="en" href="https://caniuse.com/?search=brotli">can I use Brotli</a>.